arichornlover/YouTubeTweak-Downloads/README.md

 ### Disclaimer 2: if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.

 ### Updated Repository
-- Recently Updated this on October 2nd 2022!
+- Recently Updated this on October 5th 2022!
-- Updated arichorn's uYouPlusExtra to 17.38.10 (F1) with crash fixes
+- Updated all the downloads with the latest version of YouTube!
-- fixed more grammer mistakes
+- and did fix more grammer mistakes